JadenLing/Scikit-Coins/README.md

    - R Version: 4.2.3
    - CPUs: 4
    - Memory: 8GB
+   - *IMPORTANT* If you are a new user
+   -   Additional Modules: R shiny
 3. Specify the Shiny App directory: `/home/users/allstaff/<username>/Scikit-Coins` (use a directory, not a file name).
    - For a basic app, name the file `app.R`.
    - For an app with both UI and server files, name them `ui.R` and `server.R` respectively.